Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 How to survive natural disasters in 2022

 Protect your family and your home from the most common disasters.

 Mother nature can wreak havoc on your home through storms, tornadoes, floods, hurricanes, earthquakes and droughts.
-No state is immune, and with disasters happening year round, it’s a good idea to prepare yourself.
+No state is immune, so prepare yourself since disasters can happen year-round.

 There are many types of disturbances that fall under the category of storm.
 These include, but are not limited to:

 - Wind storms.

 Even your average thunderstorm can have devastating effects on your home and property.
 For example, heavy winds could send the nearest tree branch careening into the side of your house, breaking windows or worse.
 Other ways storms damage your home can include:

 - Landslides and other land movements.

 - Water damage, particularly with a leaky roof.